Hoàng Văn Thái: In Vietnam War

 On 31 August 1959, he was one of four people to be proposed for Colonel General rank, but he refused.
 He eventually was promoted to the rank of Lieutenant General.

 In 1960 to 1965, he held the position of chairman of the Committee for Physical Training and Sports of the Government, which was involved in military training.

 In March 1965, the first US troops were sent to Đà Nẵng, marked the official appearance of the Americans in South Vietnam.
 North Vietnam decided to send one of its most important seniors to the south, trying to balance the difficulty.
 Thai was assigned as Commander and Political Commissar of the 5th Military Region in 1966.

 From 1967 to 1973, he was assigned to the South, made Commander of the People's Liberation Armed Forces and Deputy Secretary of COSVN.
 The US army called him a "3 legged tiger", the highest Northern commander in the South during the war years under the name of Muoi Khang.

 During the time, he was the leader of First Battle of Loc Ninh Commanding Officer (27 October 1967 – 10 December 1967).
 Also on 30 January 1968, he was the main commander of events during the Tet offensive throughout South Vietnam under instructions from the North.

+In 1975, he was North Vietnam's main architect of the plan for the general offensive on Saigon and the reunification of the country.